SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

   (although it may provide one or two convenience methods to work with its stored values)
 * it is reasonable to expect that the encapsulated values will be copied rather than referenced when assigning or passing around an instance of that structure
-* the values stored by the structure are basic types and / or other structures, which would also be expected to be copied rather than referenced
+* any properties stored by the structure are themselves value types, which would also be expected to be copied rather than referenced
 * there is no need to inherit properties or behavior from some other existing type